List-darknet/dark-web-site-2024/README.md

     </section>
     <section id="vpn">
         <h2>Browse Safely with a VPN</h2>
         <p>A VPN secures your data and protects your personal information online.
 Avast SecureLine VPN encrypts your internet traffic, blocking hackers and keeping your data private.
-Install Avast SecureLine VPN for safe and secure browsing.</p>
+Install Avast SecureLine VPN for safe and secure browsing.
+Globaldarknet.com</p>
     </section>
 </body>